Object-fabrication Targeted Attack for Object Detection: Experimental Results

 \subsubsection{Impact of Guided Image}

 Guided image is another key component in the proposed TFA method as presented in Section~\ref{sec:TFA}.
 In the experimental setting, we randomly selected one sample containing the target object as the guided image.
 Therefore, it is necessary to evaluate the impacts of different guided images for one specific class.
-Fig.~\ref{fig:guide_more} illustrates the success rates of different guided images for attacking FasterRCNN on MS COCO dataset.
-We can observe that different guided images of one specific class have distinctive attack performances.
+Fig.~\ref{fig:guide_more} illustrates the success rates of different guided images for attacking FasterRCNN on the MS COCO dataset.
+We can observe that different guided images of one specific class have distinctive attack performance.
 Taking the specific class dog as an example, the success rate varies from 50.4 to 58.7 for different guided images.
 Fig.~\ref{fig:guide_high_low} shows some guided images associated with the lowest and highest success rates of four target objects.
 According to the experimental results and our analysis, we argue that the guided image including a complete and clear target object promotes the attack success rate.

-The experiments on the impact of guided image show that the proposed TFA could further improve the attack performance if the guided images are assigned carefully rather than random selection.
-However, the above comparisons have shown the significant improvement of TFA over TOG-F even with the random selection.
+The experiments on the impact of guided images show that the proposed TFA could further improve the attack performance if the guided images are assigned carefully rather than random selection.
+However, the above comparisons have shown a significant improvement of TFA over TOG even with the random selection.